fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11e.md

 <div class="content">

-This module has focused on building a simple, effective and robust CI system that helps developers to work together, maintain code quality and deploy safely.
+This part has focused on building a simple, effective and robust CI system that helps developers to work together, maintain code quality and deploy safely.
 What more could one possibly want?
 In the real world, there are more fingers in the pie than just developers and users.
 Even if that weren't true, even for developers, there's a lot more value to be gained from CI systems than just the above things.

 ### Visibility and Understanding

 In all but the smallest companies, decisions on what to develop are not made exclusively by developers.
-The term 'stakeholder' is often used to refer to people (both inside and outside the development team) who may have some interest in keeping an eye on the progress of development.
+The term 'stakeholder' is often used to refer to people, both inside and outside the development team, who may have some interest in keeping an eye on the progress of development.
 To this end, there are often integrations between git and whatever project management/bug tracking software the team is using.

-A common use of this is to have some reference to the tracking system in git PRs or commits.
-This way, for example, when you're working on issue number 123, you might name your PR `BUG-123: Fix user copy issue` and the bug tracking system would notice the first part of the PR name and automatically move the issue to `Done` when the PR is merged.
+A common use of this is to have some reference to the tracking system in git pull requests or commits.
+This way, for example, when you're working on issue number 123, you might name your pull request <code>BUG-123: Fix user copy issue</code> and the bug tracking system would notice the first part of the PR name and automatically move the issue to <code>Done</code> when the PR is merged.

 ### Notifications

 When the CI process finishes quickly, it can be convenient to just watch it execute and wait for the result.
 As projects become more complex, so too does the process of building and testing the code.
 This can quickly lead to a situation where it takes long enough to generate the build result that a developer may want to begin working on another task.
 This in turn leads to forgotten build.

 This is especially problematic if we're talking about merging PRs that may affect another developer's work, either causing problems or delays for them.
 This can also lead to a situation where you think you've deployed something but haven't actually finished a deployment, this can lead to mis-communication with team mates and customers (e.g. "Go ahead and try that again, the bug should be fixed").

 There are several solutions to this problem ranging from simple notifications to more complicated processes that simply merge passing code if certain conditions are met.
 We're going to discuss notifications as a simple solution since it's the one that interferes with the team workflow the least.

 By default, GitHub Actions sends an email on a build failure.
 This can be changed to send notifications regardless of build status and can also be configured to alert you on the GitHub web interface.
 Great.
 But what if we want more.
 What if for whatever reason this doesn't work for our use case.

-There are integrations, for example with Slack, to send notifications.
+There are integrations, for example to various messaging applications such as [Slack[](https://slack.com/intl/en-fi/), to send notifications.
 These integrations still decide what to send and when to send it based on logic from GitHub.

-Let's go one step further.
-Let's set up our own notification system:

 </div>